The role of accreted and in situ populations in shaping the stellar halos of low-mass galaxies: Methodology

 \subsection{Sample selection and characterisation}

-In this work we use a sub-sample of the total sample of $26$ central galaxies described in the previous section.
+In this work, we use a sub-sample of the total sample of $26$ central galaxies described in the previous section.
 We select only those low-mass galaxies that have more than $10000$ stellar particles, so that each galaxy in our sample is reasonably resolved.
 We require that the galaxies have this minimum number of stellar particles because we are interested in studying their outskirts, which already have a fewer number of particles than the central regions.
-By defining the above threshold in stellar particles we ensure that all galaxies analysed in this work have a considerable number of stellar particles (more than 2000) at large distances so to be able to rely on the obtained results.
-Fig. \ref{fig:stelmasshist} shows the stellar mass of the galaxies as a function of their $M_{200}$ mass, which represents the total mass enclosed in a sphere with a mean density that equals 200 times the critical density of the Universe.
+By defining the above threshold in stellar particles, we ensure that all galaxies analysed in this work have a considerable number of stellar particles (more than 2000) at large distances so to be able to rely on the obtained results.
+In Fig. \ref{fig:stelmasshist}, we show the stellar mass of the galaxies as a function of their $M_{200}$ mass, which represents the total mass enclosed in a sphere with a mean density that equals 200 times the critical density of the Universe.
 The horizontal dashed line represents the threshold in stellar mass considered in this work.
 Consequently, the sample of low-mass galaxies analysed in this work consists of $17$ galaxies that meet this criterion, with DM masses ranging from $3.06 \times 10^{10} \, M_\odot$ to $3.73 \times 10^{11} \, M_\odot$ and stellar masses ranging from $3.28 \times 10^8 \, M_\odot$ to $2.08 \times 10^{10} \, M_\odot$.
-Dwarf galaxies considered in this work are colour-coded by their accreted stellar mass (see Sec. \ref{subsec:ins_acc} for the accreted definition).
+Dwarf galaxies considered in this work are colour-coded by their accreted stellar mass (see Sect. \ref{subsec:ins_acc} for the accreted definition).
 The main characteristics of these selected galaxies are presented in Table \ref{tab:gal_charac} and the galaxies are listed by decreasing stellar mass values.
+The denominator in columns 8 and 9 (i.e. $M_{halo}$) refers to the total stellar mass of the stellar halo and we use this notation to refer to this quantity throughout this work.